MultiPoolMiner/MultiPoolMiner/README.md

 **-DisableDevFeeMining**
 Disable miner developer fees (Note: not all miners support turning off their built in fees, others will reduce the hashrate).
 This is also a per-miner setting (see Advanced Configuration).

+**-DisableDeviceDetection**
+All miner by default create separate instances for each card model.
+To disable add *-DisableDeviceDetection* to your start batch file.
+This decreases profit.
+Note: Changing this parameter this will trigger some benchmarking.

 **-DisableEstimateCorrection**
 Some pools overestimate the projected profits.